 Alex Young Il Seo

-Research Area: Understanding Korean Border through Human Habitation
+Research Area: 'Frontier Village: Understanding Korean Border through Human Habitation'

 Supervisor: Dr Wendy Pullan

 Alex Young Il Seo received a Bachelor of Architectural Studies and holds a Masters of Architecture (Hons) from University of Auckland.
-He worked at an architectural office in New Zealand specialising in commercial and private housing, at the same time, worked as a research assistant at the GSD, and a design tutor at the University of Auckland.
-He is currently a PhD candidate at the Department of Architecture, King's College, University of Cambridge as a Cambridge Trust Scholar, affiliated to the Centre for Urban Conflicts Research.
-His PhD research examines the construction and representation of the inter-Korean borders and boundaries in people's everyday lives.
+After several years working as an architect and a design supervisor at the University of Auckland, he continued his academical research as a visiting research student at the GSD and Seoul National University.
+Alex is currently a PhD candidate at the Centre for Urban Conflicts Research, Department of Architecture, University of Cambridge as a Cambridge Trust Scholar.
+His PhD research 'Frontier Village: Understanding Korean Border through Human Habitation' examines the construction and representation of the inter-Korean borders and boundaries in people's everyday lives.

 Alex is a convenor of the Martin Centre Lecture Series and Co-editor of Scroope 26 - The Cambridge Architectural Journal.
-He serves as a supervisor for the BA Tripos (ARB/RIBA Part II) course 'Divided Cities'.
+He serves as a supervisor for the BA Tripos (ARB/RIBA Part II) courses 'Divided Cities' and 'Urban Issues Today'.

 Manfredini, M., Seo, Y. A., Tang, X. X., Wang, S., & et al. Sumner town centre regeneration, Christchurch.[Prints] Sumner School Hall, Dryden Street, Sumner, Christchurch, New Zealand.
 20/11/2011 - 21/11/2011